Developing a customer service strategy

 When support agents are provided with the necessary training, tools, and resources, they can handle customer inquiries with confidence and efficiency.
 Empowered agents are also more likely to feel valued and motivated, increasing their productivity and ultimately benefiting the overall customer service experience.

-How to build an effective customer service strategy?
+How to build a customer service strategy

 Step 1: Map customer journeys and understand their preferences